Table of Contents

 - In SQL Always-On configuration with a Failover cluster backup, sometimes the backups will fail because the backup preferences are not honored.

-- Modify Protection Group operation may take a long time while protecting a large number of client machines in a single protection group.
+- Modifying Protection Group operation may take a long time while protecting a large number of client machines in a single protection group.

 - Consistency check for deduped enabled NTFS volumes fails with error: ID 30134 Details: Cannot create a file when that file already exists (0x800700B7).